 Here's a short video explaning the difference and explores the many ways in which you can earn Contact Hours:

 Obtain 35 Hours of Project Management Education Online

-Nowadays it is easy to obtain your 35 hours online.
-The good news is that the PMI® does not require that you receive your contact hours from a PMI Registered Education Provider (REP).
+Nowadays, it is easy to obtain your 35 hours online.
+The good news is that PMI® does not require that you receive your contact hours from a PMI Registered Education Provider (REP) or Authorized Training Provider (ATP).
 The PMP Credentials Handbook states that you can receive your contact hours from various training providers.
-One of them is "Distance Learning Companies,” which our own PMP Audio Seminar, as well as other online providers, fall under.
+One of them is "Distance Learning Companies,” which The PM PrepCast On-Demand Training falls under.
 For this category, an End of Course Assessment is required.
 Be prepared that you have to take a test, if you wish to obtain your contact hours online.